Close Menu

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors about your ability to work.

 The SSA will also consider descriptions about your limits from your family, neighbors and friends.
-Find out more information about what types of evidence the SSA must consider.
+Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement about your mental and physical symptoms.
-Find out more here about RFC and how, along with age, it can keep you from working.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how RFC, along with age, can keep you from working.
+Also, learn about SSA’s Medical Vocational Guidelines.

 HOW DOES THE SSA FIGURE OUT YOUR RESIDUAL FUNCTIONAL CAPACITY?

-In order to determine your RFC, the SSA first looks to the medical evidence in your case.
+In order to determine your RFC, the SSA first looks to the medical evidence in your case at step four of the SSA review process.
 That is why it is so important for the SSA to have all of your medical evidence.
 It is your “burden” or responsibility to provide all of your medical evidence to the SSA.

 Typically, hiring a lawyer to help you do this is a wise choice.
-Learn more here about how to obtain your medical evidence for free.
-If you do not have enough medical evidence for them to make a decision, then they will arrange for you to visit a doctor that they chose.
+You can also obtain your medical evidence for free.
+If you do not have enough medical evidence for the SSA to make a decision, then they will arrange for you to visit a doctor that they chose.
 This visit to the doctor for an exam does not cost you any money.

 For example, if you have physical issues, the SSA can send you to see a medical doctor.
 Lately, however, they have been sending our clients to see a physical therapist.
 Either way, the point of the visit is for the doctor or physical therapist to document your physical limits.